AzarashiYifan/classification-uranium-thermal-conductivity/smote_rus_model/README.md

-  # Machine Learning - Imbalanced Dataset Handling with SMOTE and RUS
+  # Machine Learning - SMOTE and RUS

 This project applies a combination of Synthetic Minority Over-sampling Technique (SMOTE) and Random Under-sampling (RUS) to tackle the issue of imbalanced data.
 A RandomForest Classifier is used to classify materials based on their properties.
 The model is trained using stratified group k-fold cross-validation to ensure a fair distribution of classes in each fold.
 Performance of the model is evaluated using precision, recall, and F1-score.